DGEs2018/Traineeship-progress/Week12/journal.md

 # 20.06.2019
 * Flexbox
 - To use flexbox
-    - The container parent initially needs to be set to display-flex
+    - The container parent initially needs to be set to `display: flex`
     - (a parent could have a certain height and width specified)
     - `flex-wrap`
 - More flexbox properties